-Explorers of Florentine excellence and the historical craft shops of the “city of the lily”, welcome back!
 This is the third and final part of a tour that has taken you, first, into the rooms and cloister of Il Vecchio Conventino, where the silence is broken only by the sounds of traditional instruments used by artisans, then to the streets of the Oltrarno neighborhood, which is so typical and characteristic.
-Today, we focus on the historic center, around the cathedral of Santa Maria del Fiore, and we hope to be able to enchant and intrigue you once more!
-To tell you the truth, we are really enjoying this trip ourselves!
-N.B.
-The shops along our itinerary are (obviously) just some of the beautiful and precious places that thankfully still exist in Florence.
-We had to come up with a selection, but many more could have been listed, too.
-To have a broader view of Florence’s workshops (which isn’t a complete one either!), take a look here and get some inspiration for fun during your stay in Florence.
-SCARPELLI - Florentine Mosaic Via Ricasoli 59/r
+Now, we focus on the historic center, around the cathedral of Santa Maria del Fiore, and we hope to be able to enchant and intrigue you once more!

 Paolo Penko, master of the goldsmith art, was born in Florence, the city from which he absorbed the dictates of Renaissance art.
 In his workshop, a few steps from the Duomo, he creates unique jewellery, made entirely by hand, with the help of his wife Beatrice, an expert in gemology.
 Paolo is able to perform the most sophisticated and demanding techniques of the great tradition of Florentine goldsmith (such as cesoro, a process of Etruscan origin), to produce jewellery, but also for playing silver medals and works of art, or for the creation of new forms and expressions.
 Some of his most significant works have become part of the collection of the National Museum of the Bargello and the Silver Museum in the Pitti Palace.